Frequently asked questions

 According to the Marsden Fund Terms of Reference:

-- The Marsden Fund invests in excellent, investigator-led research aimed at generating new knowledge, with long-term benefit to New Zealand.
+- The Marsden Fund invests in excellent, investigator-led research aimed at generating new knowledge, with the potential for long-term economic, environmental or health benefit to New Zealand.
 It supports excellent research projects that advance and expand the knowledge base and contributes to the development of people with advanced skills in New Zealand.
-The research is not subject to government’s socio-economic priorities.

 How should I pitch my proposal?